Being able to view all of your customer data in one, easy to access location will help you target your customers effectively and encourage growth.

 - Which system is most (easily) adaptable to the way you do business?

 - Which system offers the features that are of most importance to me?

 - Do the candidate systems integrate with programs that we already have installed, such as accounting packages?

 - Which of the suppliers offers the best knowledge of my business, i.e. working with plumbing, gas, oil heating or electrical service companies?

 - Which of the systems on offer seems easiest to use?
 (In answering that question, consider all of the types of devices that will be used – typically desktop PCs in the head office and smartphones or tablets out in the field)

 - Who provides the best post-implementation support?

-If creating the single customer view for operational and marketing purposes is a critical initiative for your business, begin by calculating the business case in financial terms.
-Understand and demonstrate where and how you can deliver cost savings and revenue enhancement.
-Demonstrate to your team how this can help to secure their future and the growth of the business.
+If creating the single customer view for operational and marketing purposes is a critical initiative for your business (and with all the potential benefits, it should be), you can begin by calculating the business case in financial terms.

 If you can understand and demonstrate where and how you can deliver cost savings and revenue enhancement, and demonstrate this to your team, you’ll be able to secure growth of the business as well.
 The ability of your database to solve challenges and establish a practical, single view of the customer will return on your investment of both time and money.